JuniperP/CipherProject/Answers.md

 4. Decipher the message 2116 140 0 581 140 that was encrypted using this cipher.
 Show your work.

 > Let m(c) denote the function c^d (mod n), where c is the encrypted message,
-> d is the private key, and n is one of public keys.
+> d is the private key, and n is the public modulo.
 > m(c) represents the function decoding the encrypted message, c.
 >
 > 2116 = 2116 mod 2537